gaurav-on-hub/k3s-ansible/SCS.md

 pip install ansible
 ```

 - Edit the IP addresses in the [SCS inventory.](./inventory/scs/hosts.ini) .
-Also note the `./inventory/scs/group_vars/all.yml` contains the OS user who can ssh directly to the node as a result of the `ssh-copy-key` operation.
+Also note the `./inventory/scs/group_vars/all.yml` contains the OS user who can ssh directly to the node as a result of the `ssh-copy-id` operation.
 The default for SCS is root but if for some reason it is different, this is the file to update.

 - Run `ansible-playbook site.yml -i inventory/scs/hosts.ini`.
 This will take about 2 minutes to complete.